Find Affordable College Courses

 155 Yearly Graduations

 Florida State University is the 13th most popular school in the nation for students seeking a bachelor's degree in conservation.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-During the 2020-2021 academic year, 155 people received their bachelor's degree in conservation from Florida State.
-Of these students, 63% were women and 34% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 155 people received their bachelor's degree in conservation from Florida State.
+Of these students, 69% were women and 35% were members of underrepresented racial-ethnic groups.
+Florida State University conservation graduates who receive their bachelor's degree go on to jobs earning a median salary of $34,020.

 #14